DuncanSchouten/barber-jekyll/_works/cgph.markdown

    margin-top: 1em;
   }

-  h5 {
+  h4, h5 {
-    margin-top: 1em;
+    margin-top: 0.5em;
     margin-bottom: 1rem !important;
   }
 </style>

 ### Overview

+#### The problem
 Cecil Green Park House—a well-known Vancouver event venue—was facing a multi-year decline in revenues.
 With an outdated website and a poorly-defined brand identity, however, the venue was experiencing high page abandonment rates, and stakeholders were reluctant to invest in new marketing initiatives to drive traffic to the existing site.

+#### Our approach
 While the project initially began as a visual refresh of the original website, it quickly became clear that a broader scope was needed to fully address the underlying business challenges.
-Working with multiple stakeholders, I first helped to clarify the venue's business goals, brand identity, target audiences, and local competition.
+Working with multiple stakeholders, I helped to clarify the venue's business goals, brand identity, target audiences, and local competition.

-Then, using a human-centered design approach and validating assumptions wherever possible, I undertook design of a new website, a fully-reimagined online booking process, and guidelines for both the brand look and feel and its overall tone of voice.
+Then, using a human-centered design approach and validating assumptions wherever possible, I undertook design of a new website, including a fully-reimagined online booking process.

 ### My role

 I worked on this project as **business analyst, lead designer,** and **product manager.**

-##### Main areas of responsibility:
+#### Main areas of responsibility:

+* Management
+* Research (business requirements, personas, user flows, heuristic analysis)
+* Design (branding and website)
 * research and identify business and technical requirements
 * define brand identity
 * establish guidelines for the brand’s visual appearance and tone of voice